Chapter 1: A Boy with Wings

 Dark curls appeared from behind the tree, and a girl wearing a white dress with red polka dots stepped into the open.
 “It’s just me.”

 “It looks like Princess Nia is your forest nymph, Theo.”
-Pavel shook his head at Theo’s twin sister.
+Pavel glared at Theo’s twin sister.
 “Why are you following us?”

 She opened her eyes wide, and her voice quivered.
 “I ...”

-Theo’s sister did act like a princess at times, expecting people to obey her commands, but right now, seeing her fear, he wanted to protect her.
-“You shouldn’t be here, Nia.
+Nia did act like a princess at times, expecting people to obey her commands, but right now, seeing her fear, Theo wanted to protect her.
+“You shouldn’t be here.
 Look at you!
 This isn’t a place to wear flip-flops.
 Your feet and legs are scratched from all the blackberries bushes.
 And ... what if a snake had bitten you?”

 Nia’s eyes bugged out, and she scurried closer to Theo.
 “I don’t see any snakes.”